cusano-a/Car_WebData_Analysis/README.md

 ## Serving
-A small web app made in streamlit.
+A small web app made in Streamlit.
 You can find:
 - a **Dashboard** showing the main metrics and plots about the collected data
 - a **Car Evaluator** where you can insert the features of your car (e.g. model, age and power) to obtain a real time estimate of its value.